louischatriot/nedb/README.md

 * `query` is the same kind of finding query you use with `find` and `findOne`
 * `update` specifies how the documents should be modified.
 It is either a new document or a set of modifiers (you cannot use both together, it doesn't make sense!)
   * A new document will replace the matched docs
-  * The available modifiers are `$set` to change a field's value and `$inc` to increment a field's value.
+  * The available modifiers are `$set` to change a field's value, `$inc` to increment a field's value and `$push`, `$pop`, `$addToSet` to work on arrays.
 The modifiers create the fields they need to modify if they don't exist, and you can apply them to subdocs.
 See examples below for the syntax
 * `options` is an object with two possible parameters
   * `multi` (defaults to `false`) which allows the modification of several documents if set to true
   * `upsert` (defaults to `false`) if you want to insert a new document corresponding to the `update` rules if your `query` doesn't match anything